RespiraWorks/Ventilator/manufacturing/electrical/README.md

 Revision 1 of the custom circuit board (PCB) requires some modification to work with the current prototype.
 Please follow instructions on that page to make the necessary modifications.

+If you are building an enclosed ventilator prototype, you may stop following the PCB instructions right before installation of the Raspberry Pi.
+Follow the sequence of steps below instead.

 **#TODO:** does errata explain how to do the bodge wire?

 ### Cycle controller

-The Nucleo dev board serves as the main cycle controller processor and is to be installed onto the PCB as follows:
+The Nucleo dev board serves as the main cycle controller processor and is to be installed onto the PCB.

 **#TODO:** move relevant parts of PCB doc and/or illustrate